 Top Catches in Tampa

 While there are hundreds of species you could battle in Tampa, there are some fish that put the area on the map.
-Combine beautiful weather, a year-round fishing season, and a fabulous inshore bite into one and you’ve got the makings of a fishermen’s paradise.
+Combine the beautiful weather Florida has, a year-round fishing season, and a fabulous inshore bite into one and you’ve got the makings of a fishermen’s paradise.
 Let’s see what are some of the top catches you can find in these shallow waters.

 Snook Makes the World Go Round!